Onizuka Air Force Station: Closure

 Realignment of Onizuka Air Force Station was recommended and accepted as part of the 1995 round of the Base Realignment and Closure Program.
 The 750th Space Group was to be inactivated and its functions moved to Falcon AFS.
 Detachment 2 of the Space and Missile Systems Center would move to Falcon AFB and Kirtland AFB, New Mexico; some other, undisclosed tenants would stay in the existing facilities for some time.
 On May 13, 2005, Defense Secretary Donald Rumsfeld recommended closing the Onizuka Air Force Station in Sunnyvale as part of a fifth round of military base closures and re-sizing.
 The date by which the realignment and closure must be completed was September 15, 2011.

 In April 2007, the mission of the National Reconnaissance Office at Onizuka AFS ended after 46 years.

-Upon completion of this transition, Onizuka AFS was ceremonially closed on July 28, 2010, and officially closed on September 30, 2010.
+Upon completion of this transition, Onizuka AFS was closed on 28 July 2010.

 Demolition

 In April 2014, demolition of the site began.
 9 acre of the land was earmarked for conversion to educational space operated by the Foothill–De Anza Community College District.
 4.4 acre of the land was to be used by the Department of Veterans Affairs.
 1 acre was added to Sunnyvale's existing Fire Station 5 and was subject to a land swap with a developer to relocate Fire Station 5, upgrade it to full service capabilities, and support a shooting range for public safety personnel training.
 The remaining 5 acre parcel is now owned by the City of Sunnyvale for an unspecified future use.